 - 1/3 cup grated parmasan cheese

-While skillet is heating combine parmesan and seasoned bread crumbs on plate.
+- While skillet is heating combine parmesan , bread crumbs and garlic powder on plate.
 Pat dry pork with paper towels.
-Sprinkle with salt and pepper.
+Sprinkle lightly with salt and pepper.